Reformed Churches in the Netherlands (Liberated): History

 In 2003, a small number of members separated from the Reformed Churches (Liberated) to form the New Reformed Churches out of protest against recent rulings by the general synod.
 This schism was instigated largely by the Reformanda movement, a continuing element of the radical wing of the church, which still held to the "only true church" view.
 This movement objected to what it saw as liberalising tendencies within the denomination, in particular to the introduction of hymns (Reformanda approves only the Psalter) and the synod's decisions regarding the Fourth Commandment (keeping of the Sabbath) and remarriage after divorce.
 Reformanda alleged that in these areas the Liberated churches were violating Scripture and the movement urged local congregations to refuse to confirm the synod's Acts.
 The objectors decided to secede.
-They formed the Reformed Churches in the Netherlands (restored), with 10 congegrations and 1.475 members (2022).
+They formed the Reformed Churches in the Netherlands (restored), with 10 congegrations and 1,475 members (2022).

+In 2009 yet another group of people separated from the Reformed Churches (Liberated).
+They formed the Reformed Churches Netherlands.
+In 2024 this group merged with the New Reformed Churches into the Reformed Churches.

 Until 2004, the Reformed Churches (Liberated) enjoyed slow but steady growth.
 However, in the years since, the denomination has seen a reversal.
 In 2004, nearly 800 members left, in 2005, the church lost 340 members.
 Most departing members of 2007 joined the Protestant Church in the Netherlands, while others left for the Netherlands Reformed Churches, the Christian Reformed Churches and Evangelical churches.

 In 2015, there were 120,688 members in 277 congregations.